 The Commission acts by approving or denying exemption requests recommended by the Director.
 Clarifications of these positions are evaluated to ensure that only positions that continue to qualify for exemption remain exempt.
-The Commission received a total of 61 exemption requests in fiscal year 2017.
-Of those, 58 were granted exemption (four of the 58 were granted for terms ranging from one to two years) and three were withdrawn.
+The Commission received a total of 16 exemption requests in fiscal year 2018.
+Of those, 15 were granted exemption (ten of the 15 were granted for terms ranging from one to four years) and one was denied.
+There was one 4d(3) exempt position submitted by the agency that was considered for rescission of exemption.
+The Commission did rescind the exemption.
+As of June 30, 2018, there were also 16 exemption requests received by the Commission but waiting for Central Management Services to release them for consideration by the Commission.